kevin-d-omara/Space_Attack/README.md

 Retro "Space Invaders" style arcade game made in Fortran.
 -----------------------------------------------------------------------------------

 Although Space Attack is playable it is still a work in progress.
-I have grand plans to include new enemies, weapons, waves, powerups, and more!
+I have grand plans to include new enemies, weapons, waves, power-ups, and more!

 ##Motivation
   I decided it would be a great experience to try and re-produce the old arcade game Space Invaders in Fortran.
-My initial Google searches yielded only knowledge that Fortran is bad for making games.
-I decided to attempt it anyways.
-Throughout the project I ran into several setbacks which required me to learn more about programming and craft creative solutions.
+My initial Google searches suggested that Fortran is bad for making games.
+I decided to attempt it anyway.
+Throughout the project I ran into several setbacks that required learning more about Fortran and crafting creative solutions.

 ####Setbacks
 1) Modular - I wanted the game to fit any size terminal